Nupur301/Business-Process-Automation-Dashboard/README.md

 ✨ Features

+## ✨ Features

-📝 Manual task input & CSV upload support
+- 📝 Manual task input & CSV upload support
-🧠 Rule-based task categorization (Finance, IT, Communication, Operations) ⚡ Priority assignment (High, Medium, Low)
+- 🧠 Rule-based task categorization
+- ⚡ Priority assignment
-✅ Interactive task status update using checkboxes
+- ✅ Interactive task status update
-📊 Real-time dashboard metrics (Total, High Priority, Completed) 🔍 Search and filtering capabilities
+- 📊 Real-time dashboard metrics
+- 🔍 Search and filtering
-🤖 Smart recommendation for next task to focus on
+- 🤖 Smart recommendation
-📥 Export processed tasks as CSV
+- 📥 Export as CSV

 🛠️ Tech Stack
 Frontend & Backend: Streamlit
 Language: Python
 Data Handling: Pandas

 🧠 How It Works
 User inputs tasks manually or uploads a CSV
 Each task is:
-Categorized using keyword-based rules
+- Categorized using keyword-based rules
-Assigned a priority based on urgency and context
+- Assigned a priority based on urgency and context
-Tasks are displayed in an interactive table
+- Tasks are displayed in an interactive table
-Users can mark tasks as completed
+- Users can mark tasks as completed
-Dashboard updates automatically with insights
+- Dashboard updates automatically with insights

 📂 Project Structure
 automation-dashboard/
 │